cylc/cylc-flow/doc/src/suite-config.rst

            [[[T06,T18]]] # hours
                graph = "C => X"

-:ref:`Figure X <fig-dep-eg-1>` shows the complete suite.rc listing alongside
-the suite graph.
+:num:`fig-dep-eg-1` shows the complete suite.rc listing alongside the suite graph.
 This is a complete, valid, runnable suite (it will use default task runtime properties such as ``script``).